coltonksharp/How-to-Edit-a-Digital-Video-Premiere-Pro-/README.md

 ## GOAL: Edit a reel of the footage using commands and your mouse.
 There doesn't need to be a specific length, added effects, or meaning to this reel.
 Just play around then when you are ready we will go to the final step which is exporting!

+# Step 7: Export

+Once you have edited a reel that you feel comfortable with we will start the exporting process.

+There are TWO ways to quick export in Premiere Pro:

+### 1. If you click file in the top left of the application a drop down menu will appear.
+Navigate to Export -> Media.., then you will get redirected to the export page.

+In the middle of the screen you will see the export settings workspace and on the right is the export preview workspace.
+Like previous steps we will ignore most of the settings except for the File Name, Location, Preset and Format!

+Take some time to look at your reel in the preview workspace.

+### 2. In the top right of the Edit Page, the area we were in throughout this guide, there is a BOX with an arrow pointing out the top.
+This is the QUICK EXPORT Button.
+You can quickly change the file name, location and preset here.

+### THERE IS NOT DIFFERENCE when it comes to quick exporting or exporing from the export page.

+Give your reel a custom name and export location.
+The export location is very important as it will keep files organized.

+Presets are quite interchangble depending on the resolution you want your footage to be exported at.
+The key is to learn what resolution your camera/phone records in as this is the resolution you want to export at.

+A great preset to use is 'Match Source - Adaptive High Bitrate'.
+If you are unsure.
+This preset will match the resolution and bitrate to the footage at the start of the timeline.
+Or in other words the sequence settings established after dropping a video in the timeline.

+* If 4k footage was the first video file but the rest is 1080p.
+The video will be exported at 4k
+* If 1080p footage was the first video file but the rest is 4k.
+The video will be exported at 1080p

+FORMAT is important but... most of the time you will use H.264.
+Very RARE occurences will need for you to change the format.

+After selecting the file name, loction, and preset click the blue 'EXPORT' button in the bottom right of the export page or on the quick export tab.

+The time it takes to export will be determined mainly by the hardware in your system.
+Projects can take seconds or hours depending on the project/hardware.

+After completion watch your reel and enjoy!!
+You have edited your first digital video!

+# Final Notes

+That concludes this tutorial.
+This might have been extremely easy or overwelming!
+Just remeber that applications like this take time.
+You will learn as you edit.
+The more projects you do the more your efficiency will improve along will discovering many tools and effects that can expand your projects.

+One of these is RENDERING.
+Rendering is important but not necessary for this tutorial.
+It will improve processing speed and smooth playback while editing.
+I recommend looking up videos online to explain HOW TO RENDER on Premiere Pro.

+If you ever get stuck a quick search on Google or Youtube will be your hero.
+There are several great people that have created guides to help imporve your editing experince!

+Good luck in your editing journey!